Support for Caregivers

 That’s why support for caregivers is so important; we may not always have control over what we “must” do for others, but we do have control over how we manage it.
 Practicing self-care (things like eating healthfully, getting regular exercise, having quiet time for prayer or meditation) as well as talking about our feelings with others can be highly beneficial in making the caregiver feel supported.
 While sharing feelings with family and friends has its own rewards, speaking with a therapist who specializes in support for caregivers can help a person look at things from a different perspective, with different ideas for how to better manage the situation.

-The Insights therapist who specializes in support for caregivers is John Whaley.
+The Insights therapist who specializes in support for caregivers.
 Call Insights Therapy today at 214.706.0508, click here to email us, or click here to schedule an appointment.
 Insights offers flexible scheduling with daytime, evening and weekend appointments.